 Have you heard of Kaniwa?
 No, I didn’t misspell the dubious Quinoa, this one is Kaniwa.
 I read about it recently in a food magazine where the question was posed asking if Kaniwa would be the new replacement for Quinoa.
 I’m not sure about that, but it sure is another good grain for the kitchen recipe arsenal.
-I am loving it.
+Needless to say I am loving this Autumn Harvest Kaniwa Salad.

 Kaniwa (pronounced ka-nyi-wa) is about half the size of quinoa.
 These grains are super tiny.
 Teenie tiny in fact, but are BIG in protein, fiber, iron, and calcium.
 With a nutty, sweet flavor they deliver on taste and crunch.
 Where quinoa is a fluffy grain when steamed, the kaniwa is not.
 It reminds me somewhat of millet, with crunch appeal, like I use in my Wheat Berry Grain Salad.
 It comes from the Andean areas stretching from Peru to Bolivia in South America.
 It’s also gluten-free like quinoa and just as versatile to use.
 This grain can be used in salads, soups, and cooked into a porridge, or toasted and ground into flour for baking.
 Endless possibilities with this one!

 Another way that Kaniwa is different from Quinoa is that it doesn’t contain the saponins that give Quinoa that soapy, bitter flavor if you don’t rinse it before steaming.
 So you don’t need to wash the Kaniwa grain first.
 The cooking process is pretty much the same though.